adrian-tech-enthusiast/libmatrixmath/README.md

     ldconfig -p | grep matrixmath
     ```

-3. Copy the library header file(`matrixmath.h`) in one of the C compiler's search path.
+3. Copy the library header file(`matrixmath.h`) to where it can be included in one of the C compiler's search path.
 Typical locations are `/usr/include` and `/usr/local/include`;

     ```bash
     sudo curl -L "https://raw.githubusercontent.com/adrian-tech-enthusiast/libmatrixmath/v1.0.1/include/matrixmath.h" -o /usr/local/include/matrixmath.h;
     ```

-    This allows the library header file to be included in your C project:
+    This allows the library header file to be included in your C project as follows:

     ```c
     #include <stdio.h>  /* standard input/output functions */